 Unlike many of the other San Diego neighborhoods, Hillcrest is an increasingly pedestrian-friendly area, making it safe and easy to walk to your favorite shops and coffee houses.
 This starts at the east end of University Avenue and Normal Street, marked by a large rainbow Pride flag.
 Going west from the Pride flag offers a unique tour of diverse restaurants, bars, and clubs, alongside boutiques, shops, and Hillcrest Brewing Company.
 The stretch of a dozen blocks also hosts one of the largest farmers markets in the city every Sunday.

-Fifth Avenue gives away to even more restaurants and dessert-specific spots, along with a theater, vintage and thrift shops, and book outlets.
+Fifth Avenue gives way to even more restaurants and dessert-specific spots, along with a theater, vintage and thrift shops, and book outlets.
 If you are looking for a place with a lot to do in San Diego county, this is the place to be!

 The high walk score, a diverse range of shops and restaurants, and proximity to other desirable attractions, like Balboa Park and the San Diego Zoo, make Hillcrest a popular area to set your roots.
 The population offers a mix of families and younger, just-out-of-college residents.
 The median home value in Hillcrest is about $584,000, and the median rent price is about $2,500.

-Ocean Beach, or “OB” to the locals, is a well-trod neighborhood, a place that nearly every local has lived in or existed around at some point in their San Diego tenure.
+Ocean Beach, or “OB” to the locals, is a well-trod, old town neighborhood, a place that nearly every local has lived in or existed around at some point in their San Diego tenure.
 Ocean Beach is a vintage beach town, one of the last true vestiges of Southern California culture.
 Just north of Point Loma, this neighborhood is a hodge-podge of California beach culture from tanned surfers to skaters to beachcombers lounging in old VW vans.

 Along with the friendly locals and beach vibes, Ocean Beach offers plenty of restaurants, craft breweries, bars, and clubs to satisfy all tastes.
 The local business scene is incredibly supportive and welcoming, giving locals and tourists a diverse selection of antique shops, surf boutiques, thrift stores, and more.